 The National Center for Education Statistics reports that in 1971, MBA programs conferred 26,490 master's degrees in business.
 By 2008, the number of business degrees awarded had jumped to 155,637.

 As the popularity of MBA programs grows, so does the range of students seeking to earn an MBA.
 Both established online schools and traditional colleges are introducing online MBA programs to target global professionals who combine working with earning an MBA degree.

 MBA programs are increasingly popular because they enable students to accomplish key professional goals.
 A GMAC survey reports that students enroll in MBA programs for the following reasons:

 Armed with an MBA degree, you could also achieve higher compensation, and MBA salaries have been robust even during the economic downturn.
 The median base salary for business school graduates reached $94,500 in 2010--well above the pre-recession salary of $89,000 in 2007, according to a 2010 GMAC survey.
 The median bonus in 2010 was $17,565, compared with $10,000 in 2007.

 "A quality management education positions people well to thrive in today's highly competitive, knowledge-driven job market," says Dave Wilson, president and CEO of GMAC.

 Online MBA programs are among the new options that schools are offering students, which also include accelerated MBA programs and specialized MBA degrees.

 Traditionally, MBA programs took two years to complete.
-Now, many schools are offering 12-month options that include traditional MBA degree programs focused on finance or operations as well as specialized MBA degrees in areas such as health care management or mobile marketing.
+Now, many schools are offering 12-month options that include traditional MBA degree programs focused on finance or operations as well as specialized MBA degrees in areas such as:

 Some companies sponsor a customized or online MBA degree for employees.
 For example, Enterprise Rent-A-Car has programs in sales for new employees, while Northeastern University offers an online MBA to IBM managers in China and India.